shakacode/react-webpack-rails-tutorial/README.md

 # Motivation

+In no particular order:
-1. Enable development of a JS client separate from Rails.
+1. Enable development of a JS client independently from Rails.
+2. Easily enable use of npm modules with a Rails application.
-2. Enable easily retrofitting such a JS framework into an existing Rails app.
+3. Easily enable retrofitting such a JS framework into an existing Rails app.
-3. Enable the use of the JavaScript es6 transpiler.
+4. Enable the use of the JavaScript ES6 transpiler.
-4. Enable easily using npm modules with a Rails application.

-# Example of the following technologies
+# Technologies involved

-1. React
+1. React 0.11 (for front-end app)
-2. React-bootstrap
+2. React-bootstrap 0.12
-3. Webpack with hot-reload
+3. Webpack with hot-reload 1.4 (for local dev)
-4. Webpack ExtractTextPlugin
+4. Webpack ExtractTextPlugin (to extract CSS out of JS bundle)
-4. es6-loader (es6 transpiler)
+4. ES6 transpiler (es6-loader) 0.2
-5. Simultaneously working with Rails 4.2
+5. Rails 4.2 (for backend app)
-6. Deployable to Heroku
+6. Heroku (for deployment)

-# Running without Rails using Module Hot Replacement
+# Javascript development without Rails using Hot Module Replacement (HMR)

 Setup node and run the node server.